Questions? Call (310) 455-8511

 How long does it take to get approved for a USDA home loan?

-Your USDA loan shouldn’t take more than 60 days to close from the time of of loan submission.
-Typically, the lender can take 20-25 days to go through the paperwork, appraisal and underwriting process.
+Your USDA loan shouldn’t take more than 30 days to close from the time of loan submission.
+Processing times vary by lender to go through the paperwork, appraisal and underwriting process.
 While some large banks can take longer, 4 to 6 weeks is typically how long it takes to close on a rural mortgage.

 Purchase